ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ### Add Snapshot Test

 We can also create snapshots of the component under specific conditions and compare them as we modify the application.
-Add a test like this inside your describe block:
+Add the following test inside the `describe()` block, under the test previously created:

 ```TypeScript
 it('renders consistently', () => {